el-bart/but/README.md

  * `Destination` - namespace containing typical destinations, that are provided out of the box.
  * `Destination::Sink` - base class for dynamic destinations.

+ note that it is possible to integrate with LogStash, via `Destination::JsonTcp` sink.

 ## meta programming
  * `BUT_MPL_VALUE_WRAP` - macro for generating full-blown object, that's only purpose is to keep a given value inside.